Five quick questions and answers about electric cars, charging and holiday homes

 It takes some time, but the result is a charged EV.

-However, you should be aware that it can be dangerous if you do not know the home’s electrical installations, so it is certainly not something we recommend other than in emergencies.
+However, you should be aware that it can be dangerous if you do not know the home’s electrical installations.
+So, it is certainly not something we recommend other than in emergencies.

 What is the problem with using an emergency charger at a holiday home?